How To Have a Successful Military Relationship

 Here are some suggestions for building healthy relationships while you or a loved one are deployed:

-- Be honest about your feelings.
-Talk about how to handle housekeeping, financial, and family matters, and make plans to communicate regularly so that you continue to make decisions together.
+- Make a Plan.
+Talk about how to handle housekeeping and financial responsibilities.
+Discuss family matters and how to navigate them.
+Make plans to communicate regularly so that you continue to make decisions together.
 While mail and email may be limited, it is still an option.
-Commit to doing the best you can to use the methods that make you feel the most connected.
+Commit to doing the best you can using the methods that make you feel the most connected.

 - Share what’s happening on a day-to-day basis.
 While sadness is a part of deployment, keeping things from one another for fear of making each other sad can exacerbate feelings of disconnection.
 Share what’s going on in your day-to-day life.
 There may be some details about deployments that can’t be disclosed, but there’s still much that can be shared about the people around you and what your daily responsibilities are.